mpinter/vpm-text/README.md

 The characteristics we set out to formally prove are as follows.
 First and foremost TODOHERE induction over the available steps or actions in both of the models.
 TODOequivalence TODOinstallation of both v2 and v3 TODO define resolvability

+#### NPMv3 vs NPMv2

+For the sake of simplicity, we will use the model of NPMv2 - the one where every peer dependency is automatically installed.
+Yet, as we still claim both the backwards compatibility and equivalence with NPMv3 - though both are harder to define due to the nature of peer dependency warnings - we will briefly outline the differences that the use of this model would cause within the proof.

+TODO THS WHOLE PARAGRAPH
+Maybe the most major change relevant to the formalization of version three's model would be in warnings for missing peer dependencies.
+If we were to treat them as errors - that is, consider the dependency tree yielding them as unresolvable - we would lose on some of the functionality of inherited public dependencies, which we have defined not be mandatory.
+On the other hand, ignoring them completely, while providing us with the behaviour close to the public dependency model, would introduce an additional level of technicality into the proof, in the sense of enumerating the combinations with levels TODO  ...
+Assuming that these dependencies will be satisfied essentialy returns us to the concept of version 2, which we had used in the end.

+Note the differences are only related to the handling of warnings in the resolution step.
+The construction steps, and from them the ensuing compatibility is unaffected by this, proving of which is our primary objective.
+Stretching the resolvability equivalence to work with said warnings, though certainly doable, would only introduce additional level of technicality into the proof, and was thus ommited.

 #### Peer dependency model

 We are going to split the formal definition into two subsections, so that it best suites us in our inductive proof later.
 The first one describes the 'growth' of the dependency tree, while the second one is concerned with the reviewing of peer dependencies and identifying possible conflicts.
 As a matter of fact, this also mirrors the way that both our package manager and many of the aforementioned others approach the problem - resolving the hierarchy first before continuing on with collision checking (with some featuring also a third step, that being dependency resolution).

-For the sake of simplicity, we will use the model of NPMv2 - the one where every peer dependency is automatically installed.
-Thus, we don't have to deal with the status of warnings of uninstalled-yet-nonconflicting dependencies and the additional duplication, both being problems introduced to our proof by NPMv3.
-We will outline the differeces of this version later down the line.

 For any unresolved or partially resolved dependency tree using the concept of peer dependencies, we have (just like in the case of public dependencies) only a single action available to us - choosing a version of an unresolved dependency, within the bounds of the version interval defined by it's parent.
 In doing so, one or more of the following situations may arise: